andrej-fischer/cloneHD/README.md

 # Compilation

+For Mac OS X (64bit), there are pre-compiled binaries available on the ftp server above.
 To compile cloneHD yourself, you need the GNU scientific library ([GSL](http://www.gnu.org/software/gsl/)) v1.15 or later.
 Change the paths in the Makefile to your GSL installation location (if non-standard).
 Then type

 `$ make`

 in the source directory.
 The two executables, `filterHD` and `cloneHD`, will be in `./build`.
+For debugging with gdb, use `make -f Makefile.debug`.

 # What are cloneHD and filterHD for?

-cloneHD is a software for reconstructing the subclonal structure of a population from next-generation short-read sequencing data.
-Read depth data, B-allele count data and somatic nucleotide variant (SNV) data can be used for the inference. cloneHD can find the number of subclonal populations, their copy number profiles, their B-allele status and all SNV genotypes with high resolution.
+cloneHD is a software for reconstructing the subclonal structure of a population from short-read sequencing data.
+Read depth data, B-allele count data and somatic nucleotide variant (SNV) data can be used for the inference. cloneHD can estimate the number of subclonal populations, their fractions in the sample, their individual total copy number profiles, their B-allele status and all the SNV genotypes with high resolution.

 filterHD is a general purpose probabilistic filtering algorithm for one-dimensional discrete data, similar in spirit to a Kalman filter.
 It is a continuous state